Languages of Armenia: Russian

 Since 1991 the situation changed radically, in concern of studying it at secondary and high school as a general subject.
 In practice, almost at all educational institutions the process of teaching was performed in Armenian, even at Russian departments of colleges and universities.
 Thus, the Russian language lost its statute of a second mother tongue and was classified as a foreign language.
 All these factors brought forth changes of the language functioning structure in real time conditions.
 The absolute number of students of the Russian language was significantly decreased.

 The 2001 census revealed 29,563 people with Russian as their native language, from which 14,728 were ethnic Armenians.
 Many Armenian refugees from Baku and other cities of Azerbaijan speak only Russian.

 According to The Gallup Organization's poll, 73% of Armenians in 2006 and 75% in 2007 said that they think it is very important for children in the country to learn Russian.

 According to the 2011 Armenian Census 23,484 people or 0.8% of Armenia's citizens spoke Russian as their first language, 11,859 of the speakers were Armenians, 10,472 speakers were Russians, and the other 1,153 were of other ethnicities.
 In addition to those who speak Russian as a first language, 1,591,246 people or 52.7% of Armenia's citizens speak Russian as a second language.

+Since 2022, the Russian language undoubtedly experienced a surge/revival as over 100,000 Russians have indefinitely settled in Armenia following the start of the partial mobilization for the Russian invasion of Ukraine.